-Oxford Elite Tulip has masses of beautiful lightly-scented yellow cup-shaped flowers with a hot pink flare at the ends of the stems from early to mid spring, which are most effective when planted in groupings.
+Irene Tulip has masses of beautiful lightly-scented orange cup-shaped flowers with yellow overtones and dark red streaks at the ends of the stems in mid spring, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its sword-like leaves remain grayish green in color throughout the season.
+Its sword-like leaves remain bluish-green in color throughout the season.
+The deep purple stems are very colorful and add to the overall interest of the plant.